Menu Port of Seattle Logo - Home

 Harbor Island was constructed in 1909 by the Puget Sound Bridge and Dredging Company for the purpose of commercial and industrial ocean and rail transport operations.
 Historic use on the site included bulk fuel storage, secondary lead smelting, lead fabrication, ship building, and metal plating.
 Puget Sound Bridge and Drydock began operations at Yard 1 in the early 20th century.

-Harbor Island was listed as a United States Environmental Protection Agency (EPA) Superfund site in 1983 due to elevated concentrations of hazardous substances.
+Harbor Island was one of the first sites that EPA listed as a Superfund site in 1983.
 Harbor Island was divided into seven OUs, with OUs 3 and 7 containing T-10.
-In 1990 Lockheed Martin entered a consent order with EPA for OU3 and in 1996 for OU7.
+Lockheed Martin led the cleanup work for this site, entered a Consent Order with EPA for OU3 in 1990 and for OU7 in 1996.

 The cleanup was completed by Lockheed Martin.
-As the current property owner of T-10, the Port oversees maintaining the integrity of the soil and sediment caps and overseeing the ongoing groundwater monitoring.
+As the current property owner of T-10 and pursuant to an agreement with Lockheed Martin, the Port oversees ongoing cap maintenance and groundwater monitoring.

 Status